 We encourage you to explore and apply for scholarships every year.
 Many additional merit scholarships are available for continuing students from a variety of sources, but because there is no guarantee that you will receive additional scholarships, you should choose which school you will attend based on your current aid offers and your current projected Net Cost at each school.

 Investing in your education can pay off with greater lifelong opportunities and higher earnings, but you have to be careful about borrowing too much.
 If you have carefully compared your Net Costs and are still unable to afford your favorite school choices without borrowing excessive loans, then you may need to consider other options.
 You may need to take a harder look at other school choices and may also want to consider living at home and commuting to school.

 At most public universities in Maryland, your annual room & board costs will be more than your tuition and fees.
 You can significantly reduce your costs by living at home and commuting to a nearby school with affordable Net Tuition & Fee costs.
 If you change your housing status after a school has already offered you aid, you must notify the school, and they will have to revise your Cost of Attendance budget and your aid offers, but in most cases your cost savings will offset any aid reductions.

-If you decide to consider another school, but have not applied for admissions to that school by their scholarship deadline, then it will probably too late to get any admission’s merit scholarships from that school.
-Depending on your family income level, you may qualify need-based grants; but application deadlines may also be an issue for grants.
+If you decide to consider another school, but have not applied for admission to that school by their scholarship deadline, then it will probably be too late to get any admission’s merit scholarships from that school.
+Depending on your family income level, you may qualify for need-based grants; but application deadlines may also be an issue for grants.
 Ask that school’s financial aid office about their grant deadlines.